m3m0m2/cpp_bazel_gtest_sample_setup/README.md

 # cpp_bazel_gtest_sample_setup
-tiny sample project to see how to use bazel with gtest
+just a tiny sample project to see how to use bazel with gtest

+bazel build mylib:mylib
+bazel run test:mytests
+bazel run main:myapp